Bayesian measures of leverage and influence

 \section{Leverage}

-As noted in the introduction, the leverage of an observation is a function of its predictor variables $\bx_i$ and does not depend directly on the observed outcome $Y_i$, although it may depend indirectly via the contribution of $Y_i$ to parameter estimation.
-In Bayesian inference, this direct dependence on the outcome can be attained by adopting a posterior predictive approach.
-Consider a replicate observation $Y^r_i$, which is conditionally independent of $\Yvec$ given $\btheta$ but has the same predictors $\bx_i$ and the same distribution as $Y_i$ given $\btheta$.
-The expected effect of observing $Y^r_i$ on the posterior distribution of $\btheta$ can be assessed using the expected divergence:
+In linear models the frequentist leverage of an observation is a function of the predictor variables $\bx_i$ and does not depend on the observed outcome $Y_i$.
+The same holds approximately in more complex models, although the leverage of observation $i$ may depend indirectly on $Y_i$ via its contribution to parameter estimation.
+In Bayesian inference, independence from the outcome can be attained by adopting a posterior predictive approach.
+Suppose we have replicate observation $\bY^r = (Y^r_1, \ldots Y^r_n)$ and the extra information from these replicates is incorportated using a weighted pseudo-likelihood

-Although (\ref{eq:expected_divergence}) is conceptually useful for understanding how to define leverage in a Bayesian context, it is of limited practical value.
-Each phi-divergence gives a different value of $\overline{\Delta}$ and the double integral cannot be easily calculated, even for the Kullback-Leibler divergence.
-See \citet{Ryan2016} who discuss the difficulty of estimating these divergences in the context of Bayesian experimental design.
-For sensitivity analysis, these problems can be overcome by returning to the idea of local perturbations.
-Instead of using all the information from the replicate measurement, consider using partial information with the pseudo-likelihood